By Val Hemminger; Westshore Lawyer, serving British Columbia

 In collaborative practice, there are three core elements:

+As I've mentioned, the legal issues are only one aspect of the challenges that arise when individuals are separating or divorcing.
 The collaborative process allows you the benefit of working with other trained professionals to support you in various ways.